aktse/CMPUT404-assignment-css-hell/README.md

 Assignment: CSS Hell
 ====================

-You will skin 3 project gutenberg stories with custom CSS.
+'You will skin 3 project gutenberg stories with custom CSS.'

 Chosen texts: